0% balance transfer offers were hot back in the mid-2000s.

 Hopefully, you’re looking for this info because you want to use it to make your money work for you and not because you’re having financial issues.

-On the other hand, if you are taking advantage of the 0% interest to try to get out of debt, I wish you luck and hope that you lean from the past mistake to stay out of debt in the future!
+On the other hand, if you are taking advantage of the 0% interest to try to get out of debt, I wish you luck and hope that you learn from past mistakes to stay out of debt in the future!

 Have you done a balance transfer before?
 Was it for one of the two reasons mentioned, or was it for something entirely different?
 Are you planning on doing on and just wanted to educate yourself (and did this help)?